Top US-China exchanges since Biden took office

 The first bilateral face-to-face meeting at a high level under Biden's administration was in Anchorage, Alaska.
 It got off to a fiery start, with each side rebuking the other's policies in a rare public display that underscored the tensions.

-The talks were led on the U.S. side by Blinken and National Security Advisor Jake Sullivan and on the Chinese side by senior diplomats Yang Jiechi and Wang Yi.
+The talks were led on the U.S. side by Blinken and national security adviser Jake Sullivan and on the Chinese side by senior diplomats Yang Jiechi and Wang Yi.

 FIRST TRADE TALKS - May 26, 2021